Home

 What’s the distinction between a raw score and a percentile score in JEE Main?

-What is the expected 80 marks in JEE Mains percentile?
+What is the expected percentile for 80 marks in JEE Mains?

-If you're scoring around 80 marks out of 300 in JEE Mains 2025, your expected percentile would likely fall in the range of 90 to 92.
-However, this can vary slightly depending on the overall difficulty of the session and the normalisation process used by NTA.
+If you score around 80 marks out of 300 in JEE Mains, your expected percentile may fall roughly between 90 and 92.
+The exact value can vary depending on session difficulty and the normalisation process.

-Is it possible to forecast my percentile from my expected marks before the official announcement?
+Is it possible to forecast my percentile from expected marks before the official result?

-How much does session difficulty actually sway the marks needed for a given percentile?
+How much does session difficulty affect the marks required for a specific percentile?

-80 percentile in JEE Mains means how many marks for OBC?
+80 percentile in JEE Mains means how many marks for OBC candidates?

-OBC-NCL candidates generally need to score around 55 to 70 marks out of 300 to reach the 80 percentile mark in JEE Mains.
-This range can shift slightly depending on the specific session’s difficulty and the performance of other candidates.
+OBC-NCL candidates typically need around 55 to 70 marks out of 300 to reach the 80 percentile.
+The exact range may vary slightly depending on the exam session and competition.

-What percentile should I target to be eligible for state‑level engineering colleges?
+What percentile should I target to get admission to state-level engineering colleges?

-For EWS category candidates, what marks generally correspond to the 80th percentile?
+For EWS category candidates, what marks usually correspond to the 80th percentile?

-How are ties resolved if multiple students share the same percentile?
+How are ties resolved if multiple students have the same percentile?

 Does scoring exactly the 80th percentile guarantee a specific rank range?